 Self-taught artist Anna van der Putte (1969) makes assemblages, installations, and paper and textile art.
-Van der Putte works exclusively with vintage and salvaged materials and objects.
-In her studio in Utrecht, the Netherlands, she has accumulated a vast amount of these and has generally spent far too much money on bakelite, foxed paper, broken toys, incomplete equipment and frayed tea towels.
+In recent years, she has worked exclusively with vintage and salvaged materials and objects.
+In her studio in Utrecht, the Netherlands, she has accumulated a vast amount of these and has generally spent far too much money on bakelite, foxed paper, broken toys, incomplete equipment and frayed linens.

 Van der Putte is driven by a personal urge to source, sort and arrange objects.
 Seeing snippets of beauty in the most insignificant or worn items, she is passionate about salvaging this beauty and about finding new homes for orphan objects.
 Cherishing fragility and transience gives her a sense of meaning and security in a world she finds challenging.